openmiblab/mdreg/docs/source/guide/installation.rst

+.. _installation:

 ****************
 Installing mdreg
 ****************

+`mdreg` may often be used inside other packages or more complex pipelines, and therefore the default installation is lightweight containing only essential dependencies.

-``mdreg`` can be installed using pip:
+This core version of ``mdreg`` can be installed using pip:

 .. code-block:: console

    pip install mdreg

-This installs a core lightweight version which does not include the plot module and only offers `skimage` as a package for coregistration.
+This does not include the plot module and only offers `skimage` as a package for coregistration.
 To install the complete version with all possible options included, use:

 .. code-block:: console

    pip install mdreg[complete]

 This installs plotting libraries as well as `antspyx` and `itk-elastix` for coregistration.
-Note ``itk-elastix`` is a heavy package (nearly 800 MB).
+Note ``itk-elastix`` is a heavy package (nearly 800MB).

 More fine-grained options are available too: